sheikhdiallo/COM304_FOUNDATION_1/workup/session7/docs/operating-systems-structure.md

 The first Linux prototypes were publicly released in late 1991 and Version 1.0 was released on 14 March 1994.

-Linux gradually became increasingly popular with researchers and hobbyists and as it increasingly appeared to become a viable alternative to paid for operating systems, companies and not-for-profit groups emerged which began to support `distributions` of Linux.
+Linux gradually became increasingly popular with researchers and hobbyists and it increasingly appeared to become a viable `POSIX-compliant` alternative to paid-for operating systems
+An eco system of linux contributors emerged and companies and not-for-profit groups began to form which created adn supported `distributions` of Linux.
 Linux has since grown to be the major operating system powering the cloud and the internet.

 Today there are [many Linux distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions) which can primarily be categorised based upon the packaging mechanism they use.